halfbackflip/cyber_blog/_posts/2021-02-27-Using-Threat-Intelligence.markdown

 ## Activity 2.1 Explore the ATT&CK Framework

 In this activity I will analyze a threat using the [MITRE ATT&CK framework](https://attack.mitre.org/).
-For this example, I will used the 2019 Capital One Data Breach.
+For this example, I will use the 2019 Capital One Data Breach.

 ### Threat Profile